JET Living The Application Process

 • Japanese people will be glad to have you in their rural area.

-• In small towns and regions, you will make the best grassroots ties in Japan and really represent why you are supposed to be there.
+• In small towns and regions, you will make the best grassroots ties in Japan and represent why you are supposed to be there.

 Sam